mui/material-ui/docs/src/pages/getting-started/usage/usage.md

 ReactDOM.render(<App />, document.querySelector('#app'));
 ```

-Yes, it's really all you need to get started as you can see in this live and interactive demo:
+Yes, this really is all you need to get started, as you can see in this live and interactive demo:

-{{"demo": "pages/getting-started/usage/Usage.js"}}
+{{"demo": "pages/getting-started/usage/Usage.js", "hideHeader": true}}

 ## Next steps

-Now that you have an idea about the basic setup, it's time to learn more about:
+Now that you have an idea of the basic setup, it's time to learn more about:
 - How to provide [the Material Design font and typography](/style/typography).
 - How to take advantage of the [theming solution](/customization/themes).
 - How to [override](/customization/overrides) the look and feel of the components.